romidas99/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 Required fields are missing.

-  * 2a1.
+  * 1a1.
 BizBook shows an error message indicating which fields are missing.

     Use case ends.

-* 2b.
+* 2a.
 Company name format is invalid.

-  * 2b1.
+  * 2a1.
 BizBook shows an error message about invalid format.

     Use case ends.

-* 2c.
+* 2b.
 Industry is not from the predefined list.

-  * 2c1.
+  * 2b1.
 BizBook shows an error message with valid industry options.

     Use case ends.

-* 2d.
+* 2c.
 Status is not from the predefined list.

-  * 2d1.
+  * 2c1.
 BizBook shows an error message with valid status options.

     Use case ends.

-* 2e.
+* 2d.
 Deadline format is invalid.

-  * 2e1.
+  * 2d1.
 BizBook shows an error message about the required YYYY-MM-DD format.

     Use case ends.

-* 2f.
+* 2e.
 An application for this company already exists.

-  * 2f1.
+  * 2e1.
 BizBook shows a duplicate company error message.

     Use case ends.